I was pretty intrigued by the Atopalm Real Barrier Extreme Cream’s bold marketing claims: Improves skin barrier by 99.5% within two weeks.

 Use it at the last step in your skincare routine because it contains occlusive ingredients.

-The best way to apply face cream is using small quantities.
-There is no need to use more because it doesn’t provide extra benefits.
+The best way to apply the Real Barrier Extreme Cream is by using small quantities.
+Using more is unnecessary because it doesn’t provide extra benefits.
 It takes a longer time for the cream to absorb into the skin when using a large amount.
 Your face should be able to absorb the cream rather than feel sticky.

 In the case of atopic, extremely dry, or irritated skin, you can use it up to 3 times a day on its own or with a moisturizing serum.

 Gosh, I love this cream!
 It’s an excellent moisturizer for very dry, sensitized skin.
 It has a heavier and thicker texture than your “typical” everyday cream, making it a dreamy choice for my dry skin.
 Also, it is not a bad choice for other skin types, for dry or dehydrated days.